davesteele/davesteele.github.io/_posts/2016-04-23-raspberry-pi-cloudprint.markdown

 512 MB of RAM.
 * Don't like insecure _https_?
 Then skip the _/etc/cups/cupsd.conf_ edits and manage printers from the Pi desktop.
-* If you are running a newer version of Raspbian than Jessie, package installation is just:
+* If you are running a newer version of Raspbian than Jessie, cloudprint-service is in the official repository.
+You don't need to modify the apt environment.

-    sudo apt-get install cloudprint-service